April 26, 2014

 This is a chance to pick up both Phase I and Phase II of our wilderness survival classes on the same day.
-These classes will be held at the University of Arkansas-Batesville, in Batesville, Arkansas.
-You will need to register with them to sign up for the classes, which are $32.00 for each portion of the class.
+These classes will be held at the at Rachel’s Bed and Breakfast in Annapolis, Missouri.
+This is a great location, close to Johnson Shut In and Taum Sauk Mountain.
+You will need to register with Rachel’s to sign up for the class and space will be limited.
 You can welcome to take a individual phase of the class, or take both phases of the class.
+Each phase will cost $25.00.

 The morning session, which will be 4 hours is phase I of our survival training and will cover the basics of outdoor survival, which includes instruction on preparing a survival kit, the psychology of survival, shelter, water, fire, and preparation for rescue.
 The class will consist of both classroom and field exercises with practical examinations in fire starting, water filtration and shelter construction.
 Each student will need a steel striker, or magnesium fire striker, 2 bandanas and a water bottle or cup.